What advice would I give to brides?

 I have been in business since 2010, and I have planned everything from weddings, charity events, retirement parties to bridal shows and even funeral celebrations!

-In total I have planned over 140 weddings, and over 150-200 other types of events!
-With anywhere from 20 people to 500 people in attendance.
+In total I have planned over 160 weddings, and well over that for other types of events!
+With most from 20 people to 500 people in attendance.

 What geographical area do we cover?

-We cover Missouri, Arkansas, Oklahoma, and Kansas.
-We can also do destination weddings!
+We cover Missouri, Arkansas, Oklahoma, and Kansas as our local area.
+We also do destination weddings!

 We do weddings, office parties and retreats, corporate events, community events, birthdays, anniversaries, retirement parties, baby reveals, graduations, vowel renewals, holiday parties, charity events, even funerals.
 If it's a party, celebration, or life event, we can plan it!
 Celebrate the moments of your life with us!